Delhi government to restore monuments under its jurisdiction | Law-Order

 - India

-Delhi government is working on restoration of monuments under its jurisdiction, Deputy Chief Minister Manish Sisodia said on Monday as he underlined that these extremely important historical buildings have ''remained neglected for a longer time'' that has caused ''much damage'' to the heritage structures.
+The Delhi government is working on restoration of monuments under its jurisdiction, Deputy Chief Minister Manish Sisodia said on Monday and underlined that these important historical buildings have ''remained neglected'' for a long time that has caused ''much damage'' to the heritage structures.

-Sisodia on Monday held a high-level meeting with the officials concerned and reviewed the status of these monument sites on Monday, officials said.
+Sisodia held a high-level meeting with the officials concerned and reviewed the status of these monument sites, officials said.

 Delhi has a large number of historical monuments, many of which are centrally-protected, some under the Delhi government's jurisdiction and many other sites which fall under the ambit of the local civic bodies.